The Ultimate Guide on Capital Gains Tax for Property Investments

 Suppose you’ve bought a new home and haven’t been able to dispose of your old property.

 If that is the case, the ATO will allow you to hold both properties as your MR for up to six months so that you have some time to dispose of the old property without triggering CGT liability.
+There are also several conditions to comply with to get this exemption.

 The 50% CGT Discount